Apple Cup, other UW football traditions at stake in conference discussions

 Huard speculated on what Washington State and Oregon State might do if this all happens.

 “Are they going to go to the Mountain West?
 Are they going to try to sue and keep this thing you know, tied up?
-Are they going to reach out to state legislature and reach out to the Governor of Washington?”
+Are they going to reach out to [the] state Legislature and reach out to the Governor of Washington?”

 WSU and OSU would be most hurt in this scenario, Huard explained.
 “Those folks in Pullman and Corvallis are in markets that the rest of the country scoffs at but those of us who are in broadcasting know how special they are, how important they are how the fabric of the market.
 They are like Green Bay and Buffalo are to the NFL.
 You need them just as much as you need New York and LA.”